Valuable Old Stamps Price Guide: Country, Issue, Gum, Watermark and Condition

 For stamps that appear potentially valuable, professional assessment can provide clarity, security, and often higher sales prices.

-For stamps that might be particularly valuable (over market-dependent values), consider these professional valuation options:
+For stamps that might be particularly valuable (over a value that must be established from current, topic-matched sales), consider these professional valuation options:

 • Philatelic Appraisers - Professional stamp appraisers can provide written valuations for insurance or estate purposes